IonutParau/TheSandboxCell/TSC_FORMAT.md

 NOTE: Cells should be treated as both on the grid and on a big array list.
 These 2 don't have to be the same.

 Each opcode starts as a `byte`, but may take additional bytes as operands.
 - The opcode `255` means the cell is skipped.
 This could either mean an empty cell, or that the cell was put there by other operands before it.
-It does NOT push anything onto the cell array list, which means that all opcodes that look back also skip this cell.
+It does push the cell there onto the cell array list, which means that all opcodes that look back don't skip this cell.
 - The opcodes `247` through `254` (inclusive) mean skipping in a row.
 After the opcode, a `opcode - 246` byte integer should be there to encode the amount of cells skipped, starting at 0.
-These cells also aren't pushed.
+These cells also are pushed.
+- The opcode `246` is followed by an 8-byte integer and specifies the flags that the next simple cell should have (one time use).
+- The opcode `245` should be followed by binary `cell data` and specifies the cell data of the next few cells (one time use).
 - The opcode `0` means put a simple cell.
 After it should be the binary encoding of a `cell` (defined later)
 - The opcodes `1` through `8` (inclusive) mean 1 cell length compressed.
 After the opcode are 2 integers (c and r) which are `opcode` bytes long. c is how many cells to look back (0 meaning the last cell put there), and r means how many times to copy it.